 Our team can conduct a funding search if you email us your project idea or summary of research focus areas.
-We have access to a database of foundation and corporate funding opportunities and can send you a list of possible matches for your work.
-We are also working on a list of categorized, vetted funding opportunities from foundations, corporations, and non-profit groups to be posted on our website later this year.
+We also have a database of foundation and corporate funding opportunities available online!
+Click here to view the Find Funders database.

 Please contact us if you -

 - Need help locating non-governmental (corporate, foundation, society) financial support sources for your project or program,

 - Are preparing a concept paper, letter of intent or inquiry, or proposal for a foundation or other private funding source, or

 - Have received funding from a foundation so that we can assist you with reporting and stewardship.

 Yes, we will help you edit proposals or letters of inquiry that you have drafted and tailor them to the specific funder that you are targeting.
 We can also help draft text for your review.

 Limited submission funding opportunities occur when a funder limits/specifies the number of applicants that an institution may submit.
 The Proposal Development Office (PDO) runs limited submissions for UK.
 UK sets an internal deadline for limited submission opportunities that is much earlier than the funder deadline so that interested faculty may submit ideas for a committee to review and select UK’s applicant.
 A list of current and archived limited submissions with their deadlines can be found on PDO’s website.
 If no applicants submit by the internal deadline, then the limited submission remains open until an eligible applicant comes forward or the funder’s deadline passes.
 If you are selected to be UK’s applicant for a non-government funded limited submission, then we can work with you on your application materials.
 We can also provide advice on what project might be most attractive to the funder if you are having trouble narrowing down your choice of projects.